aicampbell/fabio/doc/source/install.rst

     sudo apt-get install python-imaging python-imaging-tk python-numpy

-Automatic debian packaging
+Automatic Debian packaging
 ..........................

 Debian 6 and 7:
 ^^^^^^^^^^^^^^^
-We provide a debian-package builder based on stdeb, building a package for Python2:
+We provide a Debian-package builder based on stdeb, building a package for Python2:

 .. code-block:: shell

 	sudo apt-get install python-stdeb
 	./build-deb.sh

-which builds a debian package and installs them in a single command.
+This builds a Debian package and installs it using a single command.
 Handy for testing, but very clean, see hereafter

 Debian 8 and newer
 ^^^^^^^^^^^^^^^^^^

-The same script, *build-deb.sh*, will create *real* debian packages:
+The same script, *build-deb.sh*, will create *real* Debian packages:
-It will build a bunch of 6 debian packages:
+It will build a bunch of 6 Debian packages:

 * *fabio-bin*: the GUI for visualizing diffraction images
 * *fabio-doc*: the documumentation package